CIS565-Fall-2015/Project1-CUDA-Introduction/README.md

   `cudaMemcpy`.
 * The triple angle brackets `<<< >>>` provide parameters to the CUDA kernel
   invocation: `<<<blocks_per_grid, threads_per_block, ...>>>`.
-* Don't worry if your IDE doesn't understand some CUDA syntax (e.g.
+* Don't worry if your IDE doesn't undestand some CUDA syntax (e.g.
   `__device__` or `<<< >>>`).
 By default, it may not understand CUDA extensions.

+### 2.4.
+Write About It

+Include a very brief description of the matrix operations you implemented, and show some sample output.

 ## Part 3: Performance Analysis